mizomizo1/mizomizo1/README.md

 # Contact
 Feel free to reach out if you'd like to collaborate on AI projects, discuss web development, or exchange ideas about medical technology and data science!

----

-This version provides a fuller profile, giving insight into your interests, skills, and projects in a way that’s both informative and engaging.
-Let me know if you'd like any further adjustments!